-Dolby Zoom Screen
+Wohler Zoom Screen

-Dolby Zoom is a very powerful analysis tool.
-Much as a camera lens can "zoom" into a single subject of interest out of many, the Dolby Zoom feature lets you quickly "zoom" into a single Dolby bitstream, out of multiple encoded Dolby streams and other channels.
+Wohler Zoom is a very powerful analysis tool.
+Much as a camera lens can "zoom" into a single subject of interest out of many, the Wohler Zoom feature lets you quickly "zoom" into a single Dolby bitstream, out of multiple encoded Dolby streams and other channels.
 You can immediately listen to and meter the contained audio channels, as well as view the Dolby metadata.
-Bitstreams are shown distinctively along with the normal metering channels, as shown in Figure 2-8.
-The Dolby Zoom Screen is shown in Figure 2-10.
+Bitstreams are shown distinctively along with the normal metering channels, as shown in Figure 2-9.
+Some Wohler Zoom Screens are shown in Figure 2-11.